 Your website should provide a good user experience and help convert users into sales.
 To do this, create a responsive website that will work well on different devices and load quickly.
 Think With Google provides a few marketing tools that will help you improve your site, with Test My Site specifically showing how to make your site more mobile-friendly and improve your site speed.

-If you’re not much of a website developer, this is an area of your business that may be worth some investment into a web development company who can help you realize your website vision with more speed and precision that you may be able to handle on your own.
+If you’re not much of a website developer, this is an area of your new business that may be worth some investment into a web development company that can help you realize your website vision with more speed and precision that you may be able to handle on your own.